 - IPO transaction costs.

 It’s not easy to spot IPOs with potential.
-Try to select IPOs with a strong underwriter, such as a prominent investment firm, and always read the prospectus of the new company.
+Try to select IPOs that have a strong underwriter, such as a major investment firm, and always read the prospectus of the new company.
 If a broker is pitching an investment in an IPO too hard, be skeptical.

 What is the largest IPO in history?

-Alibaba Group Holding Limited’s 2014 IPO holds the title of the largest IPO in the United States to date.
+Alibaba Group Holding Limited’s 2014 IPO remains the largest IPO in United States history.

 - IPO stands for initial public offering and is when a private company sells stocks on the stock market for the first time.